 Required documentation due to ROE # 17:

 - Letter of intent: a statement of intention to employ signed by the prospective employer, stating the nature of work and approximate hours and number of days minor shall be employed each week.

 - Evidence of age: a birth certificate (original or certified), or a certificate of baptism.

-- A statement of physical fitness signed by a physician certifying that the minor is for to perform the job in question (within the last year).
+- A statement of physical fitness signed by a physician certifying that the minor is able to perform the job in question (within the last year).

 - Social Security Card.

-- Child present with parent/guardian preferred but not required.
+- The child should be present with a parent/guardian preferred but not required.